If you have questions about financial aid at Elmhurst College, you’ve come to the right place.

 If you remain a full-time student, your financial aid won’t change.
 If you drop below full time during the drop/add period (first five weeks of class), your financial aid will be adjusted accordingly.
 If you drop to part time after the Office of Student Financial Services no longer adjusts charges, no changes will be made to your financial aid.

 That depends on whether you withdraw officially (by providing the proper notice) or simply stop going to class.
-Check our Terms and Conditions page for more information.
+Check our Policies and FAQs page for more information.

 You will continue to qualify for the in-school deferment as long as you’re in college.
 However, you will need to apply for an in-school deferment.

 For Direct Loan deferments, contact your loan servicer for a deferment form.
-You can obtain your loan servicer contact information from www.nslds.ed.gov.
+Learn more about how to contact your loan servicer.